owid/notebooks/SaloniDattani/Child-mortality/Mortality-after-birth/readme.md

 Data comes from the US Centers for Disease Control and Prevention, via the CDC Wonder.

-The python script plots per-day mortality rates over the first 360 days of birth.
+The python script plots per-day mortality rates over the first 360 days of life.
+Then it plots the cumulative share of infants who have died over the first 360 days of life.